Al Jazeera seeks to build global brand in sports

 "We are going to look at all the opportunities in Europe.
 We are going to study each market one by one, and if there is room for another channel, then we will go."

-The moves are part of a broader effort by the emirate of Qatar to burnish its sports credentials ahead of hosting the football World Cup in 2022.
+The moves are part of a broader effort by the emirate of Qatar to burnish its sports credentials ahead of hosting the soccer World Cup in 2022.

-Flush with oil and gas wealth, the Qatar Sports Investment fund has also bought the Paris St. Germain football team and the Spanish football team in Malaga.
+Flush with oil and gas wealth, the Qatar Sports Investment fund has also bought the Paris St. Germain soccer team and the Spanish soccer team in Malaga.

 Al Jazeera is no novice at sports coverage.
 In the past decade, it has built the most popular sports network in the Middle East and Africa, with two free and 15 pay channels, plus an English version with a dozen commentators and producers.